borlax/SetupScript/README.md

 # SetupScript

-Used for initial setup of a new VM or BM on Vultr.
+Used for initial setup of a new Debian VM or BM on Vultr.
 Using cloud-init their deployment system will automatically add my ssh key to the Root user.

 This script will: